FAQs for current students

 If you wish to submit a question for this section, click here.

-Q: Do I have to maintain a certain GPA as a bio major?
+Q: Do I have to maintain a certain GPA as a Neuroscience major?

 A: Yes, you must maintain a C average in your major courses.
-So if you look at your CAPP report under the "Biology Major", the GPA must be at 2.0 or above
+So if you look at your CAPP report under the "Neuroscience Major", the GPA must be at 2.0 or above

 Q: If I get below a "C" in a course, does it mean that I have to repeat it?

-A: No. Any grade that is above a "D" is considered passing, and you get credit for the course.
+A: No. Any grade that is a "D" or above is considered passing, and you get credit for the course.
 However, if you get a very low grade in a major or cognate course, and you are interested in applying for medical/dental/veterinary/graduate school, you may want to consider retaking the course.
+In addition, if your major GPA (see above) is below a 2.0, you may consider repeating the course to bring you GPA up above the 2.0 mark.

-Q: If I am a Biology major, am I a "Pre-Med" major as well?
+Q: If I am a Neuroscience major, am I a "Pre-Med" major as well?

 Q: Speaking of "Pre-Med", how do I find out which courses will help me prepare for the MCATs?